Declan Brady

 Declan Brady, also known as Mr Nobody, is an Irish criminal with convictions for possession of firearms and money laundering.
 He is a senior figure in the Kinahan Organised Crime Group founded by Christy Kinahan.

 Early life

 Brady grew up in Drimnagh.
-His father was a haulier, but had a drinking problem.
+His father was a haulier.
 He left school at 14 and worked for his father and eventually got his own truck licence.

 Criminal career

 Possession of firearms

 In July 2019 he pleaded guilty in the Special Criminal Court to possessing nine revolvers, four semi-automatic pistols, a sub-machine gun, an assault rifle and 1,355 rounds of ammunition at a unit in Greenogue Business Park, Rathcoole, County Dublin.
 The firearms were found in a unit that was purported to be an office of a legitimate UK logistics company that has no offices in Ireland.
 Firearms were found in the upstairs loft area during a search on 24 January 2017.

 He was sentenced to eleven and a half years.
 Two other men were also convicted.